enhancedsociety/solsa/README.md

   - [x] Container with chosen static analysis tools
   - [x] Options to selectively enable tools
+  - [ ] Setup Docker Hub (or equivalent registry) account for Enhanced Society and push image there
   - [ ] Optimize container size - 4.65GB is **NOT** acceptable (use prebuilt/preinstalled python packages with `alpine` base image)
   - [ ] Automatic contract discovery and analisys in project path (no need to specify which contract to run)
   - [ ] Supress output on success (or add quiet option for it)